-Rule 56.1Continuances
+Rule 56.1 Continuances

 (A) In order to comply with Sup.
 R. 56, no continuance will be granted without written notice to all parties in interest.
 Failure to object to the requested continuance within three court days after the motion is filed shall be deemed consent to the continuance.
 Except for extraordinary circumstances, no motion for a continuance shall be granted unless filed no less than seventy-two hours before the hearing.
+A proposed entry shall be filed with a motion for continuance, leaving the time and date blank for the court to set a new date.

-Rule 57.1Filings & Journal Entries
+Rule 57.1 Filings & Journal Entries